kb0007hev/Per-Scholas-Projects/README.md

 ### IMPORTANT INSTRUCTIONS
 >  In the game each block represents a location.
 > You must access one block or one location at a time.
-> Make sure to allow the block/location to completely close before going into the next block or going into the   next location, otherwise the game will not function as designed.
+> Make sure to allow the video to completely finish on it's own before closing the block.
+You will know the video is finished when you see a Pop-up message for each box with a video.
+Allow the block/location to completely close before going into the next block or going into the  next location, otherwise the game will not function as designed.

 ### DESCRIPTION